 Yes – some of them have been left back.
 Yes – many of them will not even be able to see how much the next generation has achieved.
 But – they have all achieved something which we all (including their younger selves) aim to – going one step closer to making the world a better place – for our family and hopefully, for the rest too.

 OK – So the advent of Winter has ironically put an end to my hibernation.
 The inactivity, though not something to be proud of, has definitely helped.
 The absence of something is enough to make you iterate its importance, and it seems like thats exactly what has happened here.
 But anyways, coming to the main topic, I had been looking out for a job for the past few months – something which is almost a requisite to complete your banking experience these years.
 And boy, did I end my banking virginity with style.
-So, while there will be a follow-up blog on this, I think its important to line up my key learning from this
+So, while there will be a follow-up blog on this, I think its important to line up my key learning items from this

 - Be clear about what you want.
 Get your priorities clear.
 Stick to it.